Why study nature?

 This is all play to the children, but the mother is doing invaluable work; she is training their powers of observation and expression, increasing their vocabulary and their range of ideas by giving them the name and the uses of an object at the right moment,–when they ask, ‘What is it?’ and ‘What is it for?’ –Charlotte Mason (Vol 1, II, Out-Of-Door Life For The Children, p.46-7 )

 To help you on your nature studying journey, please feel free to download my FREE nature study printable: Nature Through the Seasons.
 This PDF is filled with printable scavenger hunts and nature journal pages for every season of the year.
+In the winter section, you’ll find a scavenger hunt, nature journal, and graph for The Great Backyard Bird Count.

 Be sure to take a gander at these Thornton Burgess nature books for Kindle.
 They are all free!